 The Whaley Foundation was incorporated January 26, 1924 with a mission of providing care for “homeless and neglected children.”
 The fund was left to the trusteeship of the wardens and vestry of St. Paul’s Episcopal Church in Flint, Mich.
 Charles Stewart Mott and C.F.
 Barth, president and vice-president of the Board of Trustees, wanted the best and most modern type of children’s home consistent with Robert’s will.
 They consulted with the Child Welfare League of America who surveyed the needs of Flint and recommended, “The Whaley Fund equip itself with a place and staff to serve dependent and neglected children in general without distinction to race and creed and particularly to those cases that were in trouble because of health and behavior conditions that had not been diagnosed and remedied.”

-There have been a number of significant additions to Whaley facilities throughout the institution’s 90 years.
+There have been a number of significant additions to Whaley facilities throughout the institution’s 90+ years.
 In 1955, a recreational building with a gym, craft room and two classrooms was built on campus.
 In 1964, the children’s living units underwent a major renovation for the first time since the building was built, and in 1969, the group home program was begun.
-This program was expanded in the 1990s when, through the support and generosity of four local service clubs, Kiwanis, Optimist, Rotary and Zonta, four group homes were established in nearby neighborhoods.
+This program was expanded in the 1990s when, through the support and generosity of three local service clubs, Optimist, Rotary and Zonta, three group homes were established in nearby neighborhoods.

 In 1991, the C. S. and Ruth Rawlings Mott Residential Center was opened as a state of the art residential treatment center.
 In 1993, the Whaley Memorial Building was remodeled into a functional office building for clinical, foster care, adoption, administrative, human resource, finance and development offices.